kazasho/HotS-for-big-screen-resolutions/README.md

 ## First time setup

 1. Make sure the package "python-dotenv" is installed (pip install python-dotenv).
-Working on building a installer that handles this automatically
+Maybe I'll make a installer that handles this, eventually.
 2. Copy ".env.example" and make the new filename ".env"
 3. Change the content of ".env" to you liking
 4. Run "resolution_fix.py"